Abkhazia–Syria relations: Ba'athist Syria

-In May 2018, the Syrian government recognized Abkhazia, resulting in condemnation from Georgia and the United States.
+In May 2018, the Syrian government recognised Abkhazia, resulting in condemnation from Georgia and the United States.
 As a result, Georgia severed ties with Syria.

 In early September 2018, President Abkhazia, Raul Khajimba paid a state visit to Damascus, Syria.
 Khajimba met with Bashar al-Assad and high dignitaries in Damascus.
 Bashar al-Assad decorated Raul Khajimba with the Umayyad Order, the highest decoration of the Syrian Arab Republic.
 Raul Khajimba also decorated Bashar al-Assad with the Apzha Order I Degree, the highest Abkhazia state decoration.
 The leaders of the two countries also exchanged gifts and presents from both nations.
 Abkhazia and Syria agreed to a Comprehensive Treaty of Strategic Partnership and Diplomatic Relationship between Abkhazia and Syria.

 The exchange between Abkhazia and Syria has increased since recognition in late 2018.
 In late September 2019, a delegation consisting of Syrian businessmen and parliament members visited Sokhumi to honor the Independence and Victory Day of Abkhazia.
 In October 2020, Abkhazia opened an embassy in Damascus.

 In May 2021, the Abkhaz president Aslan Bzhania visited Syria on a state visit and met with Bashar al-Assad.
 In December 2023, Abkhazian Foreign Minister Inal Ardzinba visit Syria and was received by the Syrian President.
 In January 2024, consular section at Abkhaz Embassy has been established.
 In February 2024, newly appointed Ambassador of Abkhazia to Syria Muhammad Ali present credentials to Syrian President Bashar al-Assad.